 We all look forward to the arrival of spring, with warming temperatures, increased sunlight, and the budding of new life.
 The kick-off to the season begins with an astronomical event called the spring equinox, also called the vernal equinox.
 The equinox which translates to “equal night” from the Latin, means that daytime and nighttime are of equal length on this day.
-This year, the spring equinox occurs at 4:37am on the morning of Saturday, March 20.
+This year, the spring equinox occurs at 4:24pm on Monday, March 20.

 The Movements of the Sun and Earth